loringdodge/stylesheet-guru/README.md

 stylesheet.guru
 ==================================

 A CSS visualizer that allows users to see how CSS properties are applied to DOM elements using animations.
+In this way, users may gain a different perspective and understanding of CSS properties and their values.

 How it works
 -------------